M.A. (Cantab) Dip.Law (City)

 Miles is often instructed in connection with insurance disputes.
 In addition, during the early years of his practice, he completed a secondment with a city firm specialising in insurance law.

-Outside the field of professional liability insurance, he has been instructed in matters involving a wide range of risks including property, business interruption, life and long-term sickness.
+Outside the field of professional liability insurance, he has been instructed in matters involving a wide range of risks including property, ATE insurance, business interruption, life and long-term sickness.

 - Advised insurers of construction professionals in connection with late notification and material non-disclosure.